 How do people identify their trigger foods?

-There are also many lifestyle factors that appear (in my experience) to worsen symptomatic reactions to trigger foods, and therefore, I recommend controlling for these factors before restricting your diet in order to keep your diet as expansive as possible.
+There are also many lifestyle factors that may worsen symptomatic reactions to trigger foods.
+We always try to recommend ways to control these factors before restricting foods in order to keep your diet as expansive as possible.

-What are the 12 most common trigger foods for people with Crohn’s/colitis?
+What are the 12 most common trigger foods for people with IBD?

-It may or may not be surprising that participants in 6 out of the 9 research studies reported that fatty/greasy foods and dairy products trigger symptoms making them the two most commonly reported trigger foods based on these studies.
+It may or may not be surprising that participants in 6 out of the 9 research studies reported that fatty/greasy foods and dairy products were the two most common types of trigger foods.

-Spicy foods, raw nuts, red/processed meats, corn/popcorn, raw fruits/vegetables, and beans/lentils were all reported by participants in 3-5 of the 9 research studies.
-Sweets/added sugars, raw seeds, high fiber foods, and citrus fruits were all reported to trigger symptoms in 2 of the 10 research studies.
+Spicy foods, raw nuts, red/processed meats, corn/popcorn, raw fruits/vegetables, and beans/lentils were reported by participants in 3 to 5 of the 9 research studies.
+Sweets/added sugars, raw seeds, high fiber foods, and citrus fruits were all reported to trigger symptoms in 2 of the 9 research studies.

 Below is a summary of the impact that each trigger food had on symptoms according to participants in each of the research studies.

-Keep in mind that even if these foods worsened symptoms for participants in these research studies, that doesn’t mean that these foods should be avoided by YOU.
+Keep in mind that even if these foods worsened symptoms for participants in these research studies, that doesn’t mean that you should avoid these foods.

 Your diet needs to be individualized to keep it as expansive as possible, reduce the risk of nutrient deficiencies and malnutrition, and maintain a healthy relationship with food.

-Some foods on this chart are suggested in research studies to increase certain types of bad gut bacteria (inflammatory foods) and others in this chart are suggested to increase certain types of good gut bacteria (anti-inflammatory foods), but all could potentially trigger an increase in symptoms such as frequent or urgent diarrhea, constipation, changes in stool consistency, gas, bloating, pain, and/or cramping.
+Some foods on this chart are suggested in research studies to increase certain types of bad gut bacteria (inflammatory foods) and others in this chart are suggested to increase certain types of good gut bacteria (anti-inflammatory foods), but all could potentially trigger an increase in symptoms.

 What are your options for dealing with trigger foods?